sem5640-2018/gatekeeper/README.md

 1. Install the [requirements](#requirements)
 1. Install the project dependencies using `dotnet restore`
+1. Build the solution using with `dotnet build`
 1. Run any pending database migrations using `dotnet ef database update`
-1. Run the app in development using `dotnet run --project Gatekeeper`
+1. Run the app in development mode using `dotnet run --project Gatekeeper`
 1. Run tests using `dotnet test GatekeeperTest`

 # Maintainers